-Explore the Sample Questions booklet for the long-term trend assessment.
+Explore the Sample Questions booklet Click to open pdf. for the long-term trend assessment.
 The booklet is given to participating schools so that teachers and the parents of participating students will be able to examine the types of questions the students will be answering.

 Explore long-term trend questions in the NAEP Questions Tool.

 Read about the long-term trend mathematics and reading scales.